foreza/kb/thoughts.md

 # Thoughts

+> Teaching what you think you know really makes that knowledge stick. (me)

+I hate telling people the wrong thing, so this works for me.

+> "A right solution might only benefit you.
+Solutions often require change.
+When there is change, others may feel like they lose something.
+Unfortunately, solutions that involve people don’t work this way.
+Appreciate the shades of grey .."
+(Patrick Kua)

+I experienced this recently at work.
+An integration had gone live, and I am in disbelief (still) since it obviously was working at literally 1/10th of it's potential.
+To be fair, it was before I had joined the company, so I had my hands tied.
+We had a team call just last week to discuss this, and even though we, as a team, agreed that yes, there was an issue - ultimately, they didn't want to agitate the customer/partner.
+And the partner was "happy" that things were working.
+So why stir the pot?

+I get it.
+Obviously, we want the best for us AND the customer.
+And if there is a potential where raising the alarm and pointing the finger could lose us everything, why would we do that?

+> "Debating creationists on the topic of evolution is rather like trying to play chess with a pigeon -- it knocks the pieces over, craps on the board, and flies back to its flock to claim victory." (a random amazon review, found on reddit)

+In other words, it doesn't matter if you are right if the person you are debating or talking with fundamentally isn't on the same page as you.
+I want to be able to identify such moments and extract myself from them before I spin my wheels trying to make progress in such a situation.
+If you want to play a good game of chess, you need to find a player who understands the rules rather than trying to extract a victory from somebody who doesn't know what chess is.

+> "The simplest way is to focus on improving yourself instead of others."
+(Dale Carnegie & Associates)

+This is my life's work after having messed this up so terribly in my youth.
+In my quest to make everyone like me, I had forgot that I myself wasn't a person worth liking.
+Logic doesn't work.
+Repeated reasoning and incessant pleading doesn't outright change a person no matter what you do.
+You can really only make strides by improving yourself.
+I think it's still fine to want to improve others, but they have to consent to it and it needs to be a 2 way street.

 This is a collection of stuff that resonated with me or hit me right in the feels.

+> "People who look for reasons why things won’t work, struggle to take action.
+People who look for reasons why things will work—and solve problems as they arise—make things happen.”
+(James Clear)

+I'm a problem solver by nature - and even with that, sometimes I surprise myself with how much BS I can cook up to _avoid_ taking action.
+One instance, I was trying to enter the building (having left my apartment key fob) and I gave up early.
+But had I just tried the door, I'd have found out that somebody had left it slightly ajar...
+I have to trust and try everything.
+That's how things happen.

+> "It’s better to rest than to climb the wrong mountain.”
+(James Clear)

+I feel like this is in part why I don't "finish" stuff.
+I detect early or feel that it's the _wrong_ mountain to climb.
+But is that just an excuse for being lazy?
+Who determines whether the climb is wrong or not?
+Perspective and situation will change.

+> "You can't make anybody trust you.
+All you can do is behave in a way that allows them to make a decision to trust you."
+(Rich Diviney)

+Not to toot my own horn too much, but I always wondered why people would gravitate to me in times of problems (back in the day, not so much now).
+I certainly wasn't the most skilled, or the most knowledgable.
+But what I did present (unfortunately, not recently) was taking a deep breath, a clear sense of calm but still urgent, focused while bringing the people back to the root problem in an attempt to triage.
+For me, flailing is (and still is) worse than death.

+But yeah.
+Agreed with this.
+I can't say - "trust me".
+It's their choice, based off of how I have acted in the past and how I act now.

+> "If you trust your manager, tell 👏 them 👏 your 👏 goals" (Emily Stark)

+Prefacing this with the fact that not everyone is lucky enough to have a _good_ manager.
+But my current rapport with my current (and prior) managers were all pretty good.

+I don't tell them my goals (and this needs to change) since I.. honestly don't have really crazy or lofty ones.
+I just want to have the freedom to hack away at cool things, skill up / learn more about anything, and be the "helpful advisor" in times of trouble.
+And not have my weekends/days taken away by crunch and fires.

+> "If you really want to achieve your goal, it’s useful to step back and ask the question, “What could possibly go wrong?”
+(Patrick Kua)

+I always think about what can go wrong.
+But never in the context of "achieving", more of "trying not to disappoint/cause failures" ...
+I suppose it's just a context change!

+If I really wanted to be successful long-term in my habits, for instance - I should keep myself healthy (as being sick deters me from doing a lot of what I'd normally do well) and combine reading / thinking about them with actual practice (as neither can survive without the other).

+> "High impact projects are more valuable than perfect execution on smaller scale projects" (Rebecca Panja)

+Was reading some more stories on reaching staff engineer, and this quote hit home.
+Better to deliver high impact now on the small project rather than perfection when your team has nothing to start off of.
+Of course, in a larger, more grounded company with a legacy stack - this wouldn't necessarily apply.

+> "What is the biggest non-work related contribution you can make today?"
+(James Clear)

+Right.
+Uh.
+Not everything is about work.
+I work... and brain is off.
+Now what?
+Yeah.
+I need to find a hobby.
+I do like cooking!
+And uh.. taking care of my SO!
+But there must be more to it, right?

+> "The course of action that could provide greater happiness, meaning, or satisfaction in the long run may not make you happy in the next 30 minutes."
+(James Clear)

+So many choices I've made for this.. ah.
+As an example, my current rent situation.
+Yes, I could hypothetically move myself up to LA to quash the naysayers.
+Then what?
+Maroon myself for a year until I manage to luck out?
+I'd be happier with a roof over my head and stability, so that's what I want.

 > "And the answer needs to go beyond writing things down.
 A good example is how, to learn to skate, you cannot just rely on reading books about skating."
 (Pragmatic Engineer)